muratk5n/thirdwave/en/index.md

 - Dismiss cookie popup
 - Decline to subscribe to their mailing list
 - Decline to speak to a chatbot that promises it's a human
-- Scroll infinitely looking for the information you want that's probably not there since it's all generated text intended for other robots to read anyway
+- Scroll infinitely looking for the information you want that's probably not there since it's all generated text intended for other robots to read anyway"

 ---